DOI-USGS/gw-conditions/README.md

 # gw-conditions

 Show groundwater conditions as little peaks above or below their normal values.
-Current code will produce:

 ## Generate the data behind the visualization and push to S3